SDA-SE/sda-dropwizard-commons/sda-commons-server-healthcheck/README.md

 * _external_: a health check that monitors components the application relies on, e.g. a failed database connection or dependent service

 Dropwizard, by default, does not support this distinction.
-It provides all health checks on the endpoint `/healthcheck`.
+It provides all health checks on the endpoint `/healthcheck` at the admin port.
 This is also the case for SDA applications.

 This module extends the Dropwizard default by provides means to introduce _internal_ and _external_ health checks:
 * the [`InternalHealthCheckEndpointBundle`](src/main/java/org/sdase/commons/server/healthcheck/bundle/InternalHealthCheckEndpointBundle.java)